-4. Exemption under guidelines relating to non-SLR securities
+4. Exemption under guidelines relating to non-SLR Securities

 As per extant guidelines relating to non-SLR securities, a bank's investment in unlisted non-SLR securities should not exceed 10 per cent of its total investment in non-SLR securities as on March 31, of the previous year.
-Further, banks must not invest in unrated non-SLR securities.
+Further, FIs must not invest in unrated non-SLR securities.
 The investments in unlisted and unrated bonds of VCFs will be exempted from these guidelines.

-5. RBI approval for strategic investments in VCFs by banks
+5. RBI approval for Strategic Investments in VCFs by FIs

-Banks should obtain prior approval of RBI for making strategic investment in VCFs i.e. investments equivalent to more than 10% of the equity / unit capital of a VCF.
+FIs should obtain prior approval of RBI for making strategic investment in VCFs i.e. investments equivalent to more than 10% of the equity / unit capital of a VCF.
+However, in case of SIDBI the following guidelines will be applicable: